ford442/R3G/README.md

 1. Clone the repository:   git clone
 <br><br>

-2. Set emscripten emsdk_env and make:    make -j22 all
+2. Set emscripten emsdk_env and make using:
+    make -j22 all